ShipEngine/connect-website/index.md

 ---
 hidden: true
-title: ShipEngine Integration Platform
+title: ShipEngine Connect
 description: Integrate your carrier or marketplace services with each of our world class e-commerce solutions and gain immediate access to a worldwide user base
 tags:
 - Integration
-- ShipEngine Integration
+- ShipEngine Connect
 - ShipEngine
 - ShipStation
 - ShipWorks